Soheib-Kiani/landwind/README.md

 ### Landwind

-This is mini project to train with these Features.
+This is a mini project to train with these Features.
 Animations
 Responsive